anushaanumula/awsp-poc/README.md

 ## Mock Data

 Sample site metrics are stored in [`src/data/sites.json`](src/data/sites.json).
 Each entry represents a network site with fields such as `geoId`, `enodeb`, `sector`, current KPI value, and severity.
 The coordinates included in the file allow the map view to show markers for each site.
-The app now selects the first entry in [`src/data/states.json`](src/data/states.json) as the initial region, so the map loads zoomed in on that state by default.
+The app selects the first entry in [`src/data/states.json`](src/data/states.json) as the initial region, so the map loads zoomed in on that state by default.
+The zoom level has been increased for a closer view of sites when the page first loads.

 ## Features